Paul Scholars Community Partners

 Community

-Strengthen ties between Concordia University, Nebraska and local businesses, fostering mutual growth and development.
+Strengthen ties between Concordia University, Nebraska and local businesses, fostering mutual growth, creating potential local employment opportunities and encouraging talented graduates to contribute to the future development of Nebraska.

 Become a Paul Scholar Work Placement Partner